splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/troubleshoot-k8s.rst

         cpu: 500m
         memory: 1Gi

-Resources allocated to cluster receiver deployment should be based on the cluster size.
-For a cluster with 100 nodes you would need the following resources:
+Set the resources allocated to your cluster receiver deployment based on the cluster size.
+For example, for a cluster with 100 nodes alllocate these resources:

 .. code-block:: yaml

   clusterReceiver:
     resources:
       limits:
         cpu: 1
         memory: 2Gi